Protist: Sexual reproduction

+Factors inducing sexual cycles

 Free-living protists tend to reproduce sexually under stressful conditions, such as starvation or heat shock.
 Oxidative stress, which leads to DNA damage, also appears to be an important factor in the induction of sex in protists.

+Several protists synchronize their life cycles (namely the formation or release of gametes) according to environmental factors such as nutrient or light levels, resulting in synchronization with the day-night cycle, the lunar cycle, or the seasons.
+The malaria agent Plasmodium falciparum synchronizes its life cycle with the host's levels of melatonin.

-Sexual cycles in pathogenic protists
+Cycles in pathogenic protists

 Pathogenic protists tend to have extremely complex life cycles that involve multiple forms of the organism, some of which reproduce sexually and others asexually.
-The stages that feed and multiply inside the host are generally known as trophozoites (from Greek trophos 'nutrition' and zoia 'animals'), but the names of each stage vary depending on the protist group.
-For example:
+The stages that feed and multiply inside the host are generally known as trophozoites (from Greek trophos 'nutrition' and zoia 'animals'), but the names of each stage vary depending on the protist group (e.g., sporozoites and merozoites in apicomplexans; primary and secondary zoospores in phytomyxeans).